intercaetera/golden/README.md

 ## Features:

-- Implemented Swiss system for the elimination rounds.
+- Swiss system for the elimination rounds.
-- Implemented JSON serialisation for saving and loading tournaments.
+- JSON serialisation for saving and loading tournaments.
-- Implemented a round timer for Swiss rounds.
+- A round timer for Swiss rounds.
-- Implemented a progression cut system (which is not serialised because holy crap the person who wrote the module is smart but really bad at writing documentations).
+- A progression cut system (which is not serialised because holy crap the person who wrote the module is smart but really bad at writing documentations).
+- Integration with the [Monolith](http://monolith.ga) web services platform.

 ## Usage instructions: